AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Information has been added on how to define a specific time zone to use by default in a workflow.
 [Read more](../../automating/using/building-a-workflow.md)

-"Timezone management has been enhanced:
-- You can now define a specific timezone for a entire workflow.
-The selected timezone will apply to all the workflow's activities.
-- Information about the timezone that has been configured for the operator or the server now displays in the interface (in logs, and after selecting a timezone)."

 ## Documentation updates - January 2020 {#doc-updates-january-2020}

 The Deliverability documentation has been updated with a new section on IP Certification.
 [Read more](../../sending/using/ip-certification.md)